Dans-labs/dariah/docs/Server.md

 [permissions model]({{site.serverBase}}/models/permission.yaml)

 Both models are specified in a `yaml` file.
-When the webserver starts, these model files are read, and converted to python modules with the same, which encapsulate the information in the yaml files.
+When the webserver starts, these model files are read, and converted to python modules with the same base name that encapsulate the information in the yaml files.

 These modules are then imported by all controllers, so that all data access happens in conformance with the data model and its permissions.